Consent Page

 orsession_start

-events will be generated.
+events are generated.

 Consent categories visible on the consent page